theirc/airbel/src/_projects/transforming-treatment-for-acute-malnutrition.md

 milestones:
   - date: 2023-03-01 00:00:00
     title: >-
-      we have now treated over 100,000 children with the simplified protocol across multiple countries, building a strong evidence base on effectiveness and cost-effectiveness of simplified approaches in many contexts.
+      We have now treated over 100,000 children with the simplified protocol across multiple countries, building a strong evidence base on effectiveness and cost-effectiveness of simplified approaches in many contexts.